mindiweik/learning-time/2020 README/20Q2-README.md

 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### April 28, 2020
+After sleeping on it a couple of days I was elated (and also mildly frustrated) to finally figure out the last piece to the puzzle for the filter.c Week 4 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) problem set.
+The blur filter I made needed "height - 1" and "width - 1" to be used in the edge and corner cases I made to be considered as the last index in the array.
+I imagined that might be the case, but had a hard time conceptualizing it initially.

+Within my c-projects folder there is now a filter-project folder which holds all of the files needed to run the program for reference, but I only wrote the 5 functions within helpers.c ultimately.

+### April 25 & 27, 2020
+I spent these two days working on the blur function for the filter.c Week 4 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) problem set.
+At this point I have it *almost* entirely working.
+I intend to continue working on it tomorrow and hope I can get it working!

+Admittedly I've tried quite a few solutions.
+In the end I've only been able to get this blur function to remotely work properly when I do a bunch of if/else if statements.
+I'm not proud of it presently.
+I feel like there is a better way to access each pixel and its surrounding pixels to create the blue effect, but thus far haven't been able to figure that out yet!
+This may be one problem I return to after I finish the program to build a better solution later.

 ### April 24, 2020
 The sepia function for the filter.c Week 4 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) problem set actually came fairly easy to get me started for the day.
 It was a simple implementation of the given sepia formula and I had already created a pointer swap() function which allowed me to quickly and easily change the pixels upon completing the math.
 The reflection function I had a harder time with and am still a bit confused on, but I was able to get it to work.
 Once I complete the project I will review to see if I can better piece it together.